ocm-inundation/.github/profile/README.md

 ### [Sea Level Calculator](https://github.com/ocm-inundation/sealevelcalculator_frontend)

-The NOAA Sea Level Calculator is currently in development, targeting a Fall 2024 Release of version 1.
+The NOAA Sea Level Calculator is a web application that produces location-specific scenarios for sea level and flooding, as well as information about present-day and past conditions.
+Local governments and other practitioners can use the information to make informed decisions about strategic adaptation investments.
+The site incorporates data, maps, and visualizations and produces automated, location-specific reports.

 - [Application](https://coast.noaa.gov/sealevelcalculator/)
 - [Digital Coast Tool Page](https://coast.noaa.gov/digitalcoast/tools/slc.html)